Now that Juneteenth is a national holiday, Americans are called to be more aware of the horrors of American slavery outside of Black History Month.

 February is supposed to be a time of reflection and education on Black History in the US, but as conservatives panic at the idea of critical race theory, often many of the lessons we are taught are sanitized and reductive.

 Black History Month has also become increasingly commercialized with corporations offering platitudes about “togetherness” while employing racist business practices and company culture.

 However, though Juneteenth has already inspired cheap, tacky merch and commercial content from big brands (we’re looking at you, Walmart), the holiday’s newly established status means there’s time for you to establish new traditions.

-As in-person activity resumes, visiting museums focusing on Black history and culture should be on everyone's to-do list.
+One option?
+Visiting Black History and culture museums.
+Visit museums that focus on Black history and culture and stay aware of the country's history.
 From civil rights to modern art, there's a wide range of Black museums to support as we integrate active anti-racism into all aspects of our lives.

 National Museum of African American History and Culture — Washington DC

 The most comprehensive museum of Black American history is undoubtedly the National Museum of African American History and Culture in Washington DC.
 Unveiled in 2016, the museum took 13 years to be realized and is worth the wait.

 The NMAAHC believes that "there are few things as powerful and as important as a people, as a nation that is steeped in its history."
 The giant museum chronicles the history of African Americans in the context of broader American history, explicitly wrestling with questions of liberty, justice, and freedom in the wake of continued oppression.

 Schomburg Center for Research in Black Culture — Harlem, NY